Skip to Content

 Hatteras is one of the cool US destinations

-Wildlife watching, windsurfing, and fishing in Pamlico Sound are popular area pastimes, as are snorkeling and scuba diving around the area’s shipwrecks.
+Visitors can enjoy wildlife watching, windsurfing, and fishing in Pamlico Sound, along with snorkeling and scuba diving around the area’s shipwrecks.
+Additionally, beach lounging and mini-golf are popular pastimes.

 Things to do in Hatteras